-Karly Houchin works primarily with engineers and architects on professional liability cases and on complex, multi-party disputes.
-Karly represents clients in front of professional licensing boards and has defended design professionals against design and construction defect claims, construction delay cases, and traffic control plan disputes.
-Known for her dedication to legal scholarship, Karly is often called upon by her colleagues to research complex case law and develop legal arguments.
+Karly works primarily with engineers and architects on professional liability cases and on complex, multi-party disputes.
+She represents clients in front of professional licensing boards and defends design professionals against design and construction defect claims, construction delay cases, and traffic control plan disputes.
+She also represents owners in closeout disputes.
+Known for her dedication to legal scholarship, Karly’s work has been published in the Texas Construction Law Journal and she is often called upon to analyze intensive case law and develop sophisticated legal strategy.

 She is a 2017 graduate of St. Mary’s University School of Law in San Antonio, where she focused her studies on construction law and clerked at multiple construction litigation firms in the San Antonio and Austin areas.
 She also served as an extern from the Honorable Pamela Mathy of the United States District Court for the Western District of Texas, an experience that provided valuable insight into dispute resolution from a federal judge’s point of view.

-Ms. Houchin completed her undergraduate studies at the University of Texas at Austin, where she majored in Psychology and minored in Rhetoric and Writing.
+Karly completed her undergraduate studies at the University of Texas at Austin, where she majored in psychology and minored in rhetoric and writing.

 - Supreme Court of Texas (2017)